Cyan-Alvein/berwick-saga-editor-randomizer/README.md

  Pike & holy & BastardSword got cripple-rate *6

  AirKnife got injure-rate 30, so it is a bolt, try to steal it early

+ Crossbow weapons got their weight reduced.
+So Sylvis & Christine got a chance to use their Vantage skill while using them.

+ Hawkeye & Arbalest got 2 range, Same as Ollerus.

  All weapon & magic regenerate, so use them at will